-- 1 Beautiful Places in Jamaica to Visit
+- 1 Most Beautiful Places in Jamaica to Visit

 Heading to Jamaica soon and wondering about the best places to visit in Jamaica and the best things to do?
 Then read on and find out about where to go in Jamaica+ important travel tips.

-Jamaica was only my 2nd Caribbean island I had visited and I had no idea what to expect but I was pleasantly surprised by the diversity and beauty the island had to offer.
-When I first arrived I was greeted by a warm “Welcome Home” a greeting almost all Jamaicans give when they hear you are visiting for the first time- I found this lovely.
+Jamaica was only my 2nd Caribbean island I had visited, and I had no idea what to expect.
+Still, I was pleasantly surprised by the diversity and beauty the island had to offer.
+When I first arrived, I was greeted by a warm “Welcome Home,” a greeting almost all Jamaicans give when they hear you are visiting for the first time- I found this lovely.

-The laid-back relaxed happiness exuded by the locals was contagious, the food was spicy, fresh and unique and the nature was stunning.
-Mountains, rivers, beaches, cliffs, rain forest, coral reef systems, coffee plantations, historic forts and much more were all contained in this island.
+The laid-back, relaxed happiness exuded by the locals was contagious, the food was spicy, fresh, and unique, and the nature was stunning.
+Mountains, rivers, beaches, cliffs, rain forests, coral reef systems, coffee plantations, historic forts and much more were all contained in this island.

 Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
 More about it here.